fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

 ### What you will learn:

-You can use one of the following command to monitor the physical CPU cores including all cores on Linux:
+You can use one of the following commands to monitor the physical CPU cores:

 * uptime command
 * top program